Jim Pomeroy (motorcyclist): Later career

+Pomeroy along with Brad Lackey, Jimmy Weinert and Tony DiStefano represented the United States at the 1974 Motocross des Nations event where they finished in an impressive second-place, due to Lackey and Pomeroy scoring fifth and sixth place results in the first moto.
+Their performance marked the best-ever result at the time for an American team at the event.

+In 1975, Pomeroy was once again competitive in the World Championships, winning the Belgian Grand Prix along with a second place and two third places to finish the season ranked seventh overall.
+Returning to the United States after the world championships, Pomeroy posted the first moto victory by an American in a Trans-AMA event.
+Incredibly, he won the race on a stock Bultaco motorcycle borrowed from a spectator at the event as, his factory motorcycle was delayed in shipping from Europe.
+Pomeroy led the 1975 Trans-AMA series for a number of races, marking the first time that an American rider had led the series.
+Unfortunately, he injured his knee at the Puyallup round and was not able to complete the series.
+He also posted another impressive result at the 1975 Trophée des Nations where he became the first American competitor to win a moto outright in the event, defeating the reigning 500cc world champion, Roger De Coster.

+The 1976 would be Pomeroy's most successful season in when he posted a career-high finish of fourth place against the best riders in the world.
 Despite his success in the world championships, Pomeroy accepted a contract offer to race for Honda in the AMA national championships in 1977.

 He began the season by finishing second to Bob Hannah in the 1977 Supercross championship and, followed that with a third-place finish in the 250cc national championship final standings behind Tony DiStefano and Marty Smith.
 Also in 1977, Pomeroy became the first American competitor to win a moto at the 500cc United States Motocross Grand Prix.

 Following an injury plagued season in 1978, Pomeroy returned to Europe in 1979 to compete for Bultaco in the world championships.
 Unfortunately, the Bultaco factory was experiencing financial difficulties and closed a few months later.
 He then switched to compete for the Beta factory team however, their motorcycle proved to be too fragile and unreliable for the rigors of world championship motocross.

 Post-racing career

 By 1980, injuries had begun to take a physical toll on his body and Pomeroy made the decision to retire from competition.
 He continued his involvement in the sport of motocross by conducting motocross schools and by participating in American Historic Racing Motorcycle Association events involving vintage motorcycles.
 Pomeroy was inducted into the AMA Motorcycle Hall of Fame in 1999.

 On August 6, 2006, Pomeroy was killed when his Jeep rolled in a single-vehicle accident near Yakima, Washington.

+In 2018 Pomeroy was the winner in a Readers’ Choice vote for induction with the inaugural class of the Central Washington Sports Hall of Fame.